netbox-community/netbox/docs/plugins/index.md

 ### Restart WSGI Service

-Restart the WSGI service to load the new plugin and restart rqworkers for using plugin in custom scripts:
+Restart the WSGI service and RQ workers to load the new plugin:

 ```no-highlight
 # sudo systemctl restart netbox netbox-rq